rosaguta/LearningC/README.md

-# goal of this dir
+# goal of this repository

 This directory is used to understand the basics of the C language and get a feeling on how it should be written.
-This directory does not contribute to the writing of the HTTP server